 However, Szumowska has quite a yarn to share, working from a script by C.S.
 McMullen — quite literally, ensnaring the women in open spaces fenced in by beautiful yet constraining string gates made of wool, but narratively as well when Selah gradually comes to challenge the Shepherd in ways that his other wives won’t, emboldened by her interactions with one of them who has fallen out of favor (Denise Gough).
 Just as Selah gradually pokes holes in the alternate reality that the Shepherd has carefully constructed for the women, Szumowska finds unique ways to break into her consciousness to uncover both the pain and power she holds within, as memories are accompanied by the aching vocals of The Kills’ “Last Goodbye” and a discovery of what she’s capable of emerges as brightly as the sun that pierces the clouds that constantly follow the cult as they march across the country in search of a suitable new home.

-During the Toronto Film Festival where “The Other Lamb” premiered en route to stops at Fantastic Fest in Austin and the San Sebastian Film Festival this week, Szumowska spoke about how she fell under the spell of this cult tale and unwittingly recommended herself for the director’s chair, as well as finding the film’s otherworldly setting, locating the right lead actors and dealing with their unruly wool-covered co-star.
+During the Toronto Film Festival where “The Other Lamb” premiered en route to stops at Fantastic Fest in Austin and the San Sebastian Film Festival, Szumowska spoke about how she fell under the spell of this cult tale and unwittingly recommended herself for the director’s chair, as well as finding the film’s otherworldly setting, locating the right lead actors and dealing with their unruly wool-covered co-star.

 It’s a funny story because two years ago I met David Lancaster, the producer at a festival at 5 am at a bar, and he asked me if I knew a good Polish [cinematographer].
 And I said, “Yes, I know a very good Polish DP,” and I suggested my DP [Michal Englert] and sent over our work to David as a reference for his job, and then they sent me script and we ended up doing it together with my DP.